starius/api2/README.md

 Package api2 provides types and functions used to define interfaces of client-server API and facilitate creation of server and client for it.
+You define a common structure (GetRoutes, see below) in Go and `api2` makes both HTTP client and HTTP server for you.
+You do not have to do JSON encoding-decoding yourself and to duplicate schema information (data types and path) in client.

 ## How to use this package.